LucasCJYSDL/Offline-RL-Kit-for-Nuclear-Fusion/README.md

     ```
     - Other available entry points include `run_cql`, `run_iql`, `run_edac`, `run_mcq`, `run_td3bc`, `run_combo`, `run_mobile`, `run_mopo`, `run_bambrl`, `run_rambo`, and `run_rombrl`.
     - Pick the task that matches the data you prepared, for example `temp`, `rotation`, `dens`, `pres`, `q`, or `betan`.
-    - Benchmark defaults are stored in `offlinerlkit/configs/benchmark_configs.json` as a `task × algorithm` table.
+    - Benchmark defaults are stored in `offlinerlkit/configs/benchmark_configs.json` as a `task x algorithm` table.
     - Each training script auto-loads the matching parameter block for the task and algorithm you request.
 Command-line flags still override the benchmark defaults when you want to run ablations or ad hoc checks.

 - You can run a goal-conditioned imitation learning algorithm by: